-Find below the notes of the video entitled “How to Speak” by Patrick Winston.
+Find below the notes and summary of the video entitled “How to Speak” by Patrick Winston.

 Patrick Winston was an MIT professor of computer science.

-What really matters is “what you know” X “how much you practice” X “talent” (which does not matter that much).
+What you know X How much you practice X Talent (which does not matter that much).

 How to start a talk.

 Some people think you should start with a joke.
 Don’t.
-At the beginning, people are not ready for a joke.
+In the beginning, people are not ready for a joke.